 Is Micro FUE Hair Transplant an Advanced Technology from FUE Hair Transplant?

-Yes, Micro FUE is an advanced, next-generation refinement of the traditional Follicular Unit Extraction (FUE)technique.
+Yes, Micro FUE is an advanced, next-generation refinement of the traditional Follicular Unit Extraction (FUE) technique.
 While FUE is the foundation of Micro FUE, the latter introduces critical improvements in instrumentation, technique, and outcome predictability.
-The primary distinction lies in the size and functionality of the tools: traditional FUE Hair Transplant typically uses punches ranging from 0.9 mm to 1.2 mm, whereas Micro FUE employs micro-punches as small as 0.6–0.75 mm, allowing for more delicate and controlled extractions, as noted by Dr. Thomy Kouremada-Zioga (2013).
+The primary distinction lies in the size and functionality of the tools: traditional FUE Hair Transplant uses punches of 0.8 to 1.0 mm (most commonly 0.9 mm), whereas Micro FUE employs micro-punches below 0.8 mm, allowing for more delicate and controlled extractions (Jiménez-Acosta and Ponce-Rodríguez, 2017; Epstein et al., 2020).

 How Does Micro FUE Differ from FUE Hair Transplant?

 Micro FUE is an advanced version of the traditional FUE (Follicular Unit Extraction) technique.
 The difference of Micro FUE and FUE Hair Transplant primarily lies in the size of the tools, precision, and the resulting outcomes.
-While traditional FUE uses punches ranging from 0.9–1.2 mm, Micro FUE uses smaller, 0.6–0.75 mm micro-punches, often with advanced motorized systems.
+While traditional FUE uses punches of 0.8 to 1.0 mm (most commonly 0.9 mm), Micro FUE uses smaller micro-punches below 0.8 mm, with advanced motorized systems.
 This allows for greater precision, less tissue trauma, and improved graft survival rates.

 What Are the Benefits of Micro FUE Hair Transplants?